Darren-Noortman66/Poised-1st-Edition-Text-File-Edition-/README.md

-# SE-L2T07---Capstone-Project-I---OOP
+# Poised-1st-Edition-Text-File-Edition
-The first Capstone Project on the second level of my course with Hyperion Development.

 ## This project is used to run a project-management-system for an engineering firm named Poised.
+(Text-File Edition)

 * **What is this repo or project?**

     This project is used to run a project-management-system for an engineering firm named Poised.
+The data entered will be stored in text-files.
 * **How does it work?**

     This project works with java only and is executed using the 'Poised.java' file.
 The other files are classes used to create objects in the 'Poised' file.
 Simply follow the instructions/ options presented to work with the program.